nimajalali/ansible-rethinkdb/README.md

 TODO
 =================
-* Convert help file to wiki page in github
+* Convert help file to wiki page on github
 * Support rethinkdb proxy deployments
-* Support other OS's
+* Support Ubuntu
 * Add option to install nginx and setup a password protected proxy for rethinkdb's web interface